11 Great Places to visit on New Zealand’s North Island

 The landscapes in this part of the world are just breathtaking, be it beaches or mountains there’s beauty around every corner!

 There’s plenty of places to visit on New Zealand’s North Island, which contain all of the above.
-Places such as Rotorua, Taupo and the Bay of Islands are some of the best points of interest on the North Island!
+Places such as Rotorua, Taupo and the Bay of Islands are some of the best of New Zealand’s North Island points of interest!

 The good thing about visiting the North Island is that there’s so much to see and do!
 You can go hiking on the Tongariro Crossing or relax on one of the many beaches in the Bay of Islands!

-Below are just some of the best places to visit on the North Island that should you include when travelling New Zealand!
+Below are just some of the best places to visit on the North Island that should you include when backpacking New Zealand!

 Places to visit on New Zealand’s North Island

 Here’s the thing:

 The chances are that you’re going to visit Auckland at some point during your trip to New Zealand.
 As the biggest city in the country, it is the principal entry and exit point of New Zealand!